webfactorybulgaria/newsletter/README.md

 # Contacts

-Frontend contact form and admin side records management.
+Frontend newsletter form and admin side records management.
+Option for cvs extract and auto connection with mailchimp.

-This module is part of [TypiCMS](https://github.com/TypiCMS/Base), a multilingual CMS based on Laravel 5.
+This module is part of [Admintool4](https://github.com/webfactorybulgaria/Base), a multilingual CMS based on Laravel 5.